The symptom for system restore failed

 Advanced solution to system image restore failed

 There is another tool to restore system regardless of the computer firmware.
-AOMEI Backupper Standard for Windows 10/8.1/8/7 can easily restore system from BIOS based computer (MBR disk) to UEFI computer (GPT disk) and vice versa.
+AOMEI Backupper Professional for Windows 10/8.1/8/7 can easily restore system from BIOS based computer (MBR disk) to UEFI computer (GPT disk) and vice versa.

 You don't have to convert the partition style, and it just works.
 If you want to restore system from a GPT disk to an MBR disk, make sure the system supports UEFI boot mode.
 In Windows 8 and later version of Windows, both 32-bit and 64-bit support UEFI boot mode, but for Windows 7 only 64-bit supports UEFI boot.